devopsdays/devopsdays-web/content/events/2019-minneapolis/sponsor.md

 <ul>
 <li>Day 1 all-day coffee ($3000) - 1 slot available - signage by the coffee displays with your logo throughout the day
 <li>Day 1 breakfast ($2500) - 2 slots available - signage by the breakfast service with your logo in the morning before sessions
-<li>Day 1 lunch ($3500) - 2 slots available - signage by the lunch service with your logo during lunch
+<li>Day 1 lunch ($3500) - 1 slot available - signage by the lunch service with your logo during lunch
 <li>Day 1 afternoon break ($1000) - 2 slots available - signage by the snack area with your logo during the afternoon when snacks are available
 <li>Day 1 evening happy hour ($4000) - 2 slots available - signage at the evening happy hour
 </ul>